“Miss Garland is as lovable off-screen as she has ever been in a picture role.” – Jimmie Fidler, 1943

 Photos: Judy performing “Lady in the Dark”; Judy and John Lund in the studio; newspaper clippings.

 February 16, 1954: Columnist James Devane reported on the recent 30th-anniversary celebration at MGM which included the now famous (infamous?)
-Lana Turner rendition of Judy’s Ziegfeld Follies sketch, “A Great Lady Has An Interview.”
+Lana Turner version of Judy’s Ziegfeld Follies sketch, “A Great Lady Has An Interview.”
 Watch Lana’s version here.

 Here is Judy’s version (pre-recorded and filmed in 1944):